 How would you proceed?

-* You can write down the answers as you see fit or completely rely on your note-taker.
+* You can write down the answers as you see fit or completely rely on your note-taker

 4. Detailed questions about each task Time: ~20 Minutes

 * Here, the participant is asked how they would go about doing specific tasks.
 These tasks are derived from your testing goals and elaborately written to help the participant feel in the shoes of the user.
 Remind them to think out loud.
-Instruct the user to treat the sketches as if it were a real app, “pressing” the buttons as they usually would (your job as interviewer is to change the screens accordingly).
+Instruct the user to treat the sketches as if it were a real app, “pressing” the buttons as they usually would (your job as interviewer is to change the screens accordingly)

 Task 1: You were working on Energy Systems upgrade in Building 7, and it took an extra hour, so you want to change the time entry from 2 hours to 3 hours.
 What will you do?
 Please walk us through.